mnpw-leeds/PSIPREDauto/README.md

 ### From the command line

-Single and batch submissions can be made from the command line through "PSIPREDauto_commandline.py".
+Single and batch submissions can be made from the command line through "commandline.py".
 Parameters are largely the same as in python but you must specify if you are submitting a single or batch job with the `--single` or `--batch` keywords rather than by calling a different function.
 Use the following example to display the command line help information.

-`python -m PSIPREDauto.PSIPREDauto_commandline --help`
+`python -m PSIPREDauto.commandline --help`

 To submit "TestSeq.fasta" in the directory "C:\Sequences" and save the results in "C:\Sequences\Results" you would use the following:

-`python -m PSIPREDauto.PSIPREDauto_commandline --single --input "C:\Sequences\TestSeq.fasta" --email "foo@bar.com" --output "C:\Sequences\Results"`
+`python -m PSIPREDauto.commandline --single --input "C:\Sequences\TestSeq.fasta" --email "foo@bar.com" --output "C:\Sequences\Results"`

 Submitting a batch job is similar, but the `--batch` keyword must be used instead of `--single`.
 For example to submit all .fasta files in "C:\Sequences" and save the results in "C:\Sequences\Results\Output <timestamp>" you would use the following:

-`python -m PSIPREDauto.PSIPREDauto_commandline --batch --input "C:\Sequences" --email "foo@bar.com" --output "C:\Sequences\Results"`
+`python -m PSIPREDauto.commandline --batch --input "C:\Sequences" --email "foo@bar.com" --output "C:\Sequences\Results"`

 ## Other things to note